-A comprehensive preparation for teaching piano, including discussion of basic techniques for teaching piano to students of different skill levels, and a survey and evaluation of resource material available for piano instruction.
+A preparation for teaching individual and group guitar classes, including discussion of basic techniques for teaching guitar to students of different skill levels, and a survey and evaluation of resource material available for guitar instruction.
+The student will also make practical application of the material by taking on 1-2 outside students to teach during the semester.